How To Drive Screaming Traffic To Your Blog Using Pinterest!

 One word of caution prior to using this strategy.
 Make the time to create your Pinterest account and have several boards created with other images you have pinned first!
 Be sure to actively repin other users images as well.
 You don’t want to come off looking like a newbie spammer with only one or two boards, mostly of your own work… It looks a bit self-serving!
 Another tip on what NOT to do, don’t use a URL that goes directly to a “buy” page.
 Its against the rules and Pinterest can shut down your account.

-In closing, with all the changes Google has made the last few months regarding their algorithms and how they are ranking sites these days, ( see my recent post about the social vote: http://workwithrichardp.com/what-is-social-networking-coming-to-its-all-about-the-social-vote/ )This strategy is very powerful and effective method for your SEO.
+In closing, with all the changes Google has made the last few months regarding their algorithms and how they are ranking sites these days, ( see my recent post about the social vote: https://workwithrichardp.com/what-is-social-networking-coming-to-its-all-about-the-social-vote/ )This strategy is very powerful and effective method for your SEO.

 Something else to consider, if you’re trying to get more traffic to an affiliate or capture page, this strategy is very effective.
 You can do all the above and link it directly to your capture page.
 If it’s a sales page with a buy button, then create an article about your product, within the article have your link to the sales page and those interested will find what your selling that way.

-If you found some useful tips here on how to drive screaming traffic to your blog using Pinterest, then here is my “Call to Action” - Please do one or all of the following: Share this article with your friends on Google+, Facebook, Twitter and Repin it!
+If you found some useful tips here on how to drive traffic to your blog using Pinterest, then here is my “Call to Action” – Please do one or all of the following: Share this article with your friends on Google+, Facebook, Twitter and Repin it!

 5 biggest obstacles to overcome in your internet marketing business